What Do Flea Eggs Look Like

 The eggs will fall off your pet as s/he moves, allowing them to be disbursed throughout the environment where your pet spends his or her time.
 Eggs represent about one-half (50 percent) of the entire flea population present in an average home.

 Eggs take anywhere from two days to two weeks to develop, hatching when environmental conditions are just right for them.
 If temperatures are cold and dry, the eggs will take longer; if temperatures are warm and humidity levels are high, the eggs will hatch at a faster rate.
-Larvae then emerges as the next life stage.
+Larvae then emerge as the next life stage.

 The emerging larvae are blind and will avoid being out in the light.
 They develop over several weeks by eating pre-digested blood (known as flea “dirt”) that adult fleas pass, along with other organic debris in the environment.